rrra/www/content/post/2018/january-minutes.md

 * Motion passed

 ### Librarian's report
-* No report this month
+* :new: No report this month

 ## Regular Agenda